Japanese Culture and Traditions

 Japan’s aging population and low birth rate have led to societal shifts and have influenced cultural evolution in recent years.
 The fast-declining population is now making Japanese society more open to foreigners and accepting diverse cultural aspects that differ vastly from the core Japanese culture.

 The above factors, among others, have all played roles in shaping the evolution of Japanese culture over the centuries.
-Japanese culture’s uniqueness lies in its capacity to absorb and adapt to external influences while maintaining its core identity.
+The uniqueness of the Japanese culture lies in its capacity to absorb and adapt to external influences while maintaining its core identity.

-Japanese culture is vastly different from the West.
-Japan has been open to the world for the last 150 years, yet some things still mystify us.
+Japanese society’s culture is vastly different from that of the West.
+Although Japan has been open to the world for the last 150 years, some things still mystify us.

 Let’s go over some unique aspects of Japanese culture to help you familiarize yourself with Japan.